kaileesmith/Scheduler/ReadMe.md

 # Work Day Scheduler
-For this assignment, I was tasked with creating a work day scheudler that tracked the time and allowed user input to be saved.
+For this assignment, I was tasked with creating a work day scheduler that tracked the time and allowed user input to be saved.

 ## Acceptance Criteria